Showtime Lakers: Background

 In 1979, former Lakers owner Jack Kent Cooke was selling the team to Jerry Buss.
 Possessing the first overall pick in the upcoming 1979 NBA draft, the Lakers narrowed their choice to Magic Johnson or Sidney Moncrief.
 Los Angeles already had a talented point guard in Norm Nixon, making Moncrief potentially a strong complement at off guard.
 However, Cooke liked Johnson's smile and playing style.
 In one of Cooke's last acts as Lakers owner, the Lakers drafted the point guard Johnson.

 Buss wanted Lakers games to be entertaining.
 In the 1960s, he was a regular at The Horn, a nightclub in Santa Monica, California, that attracted an upscale clientele.
 Buss loved the excitement of the club's famous opening act, which included a dimming of the lights followed by a dramatic singing of their signature tune, "It's Showtime".
 After he purchased the Lakers and The Forum from Cooke, Buss embarked on creating a grand-scale version of The Horn.
-Like a nightclub act, he believed, a basketball game should be entertaining.
+He believed that a basketball game should be entertaining.

 Buss sought to match the excitement of college basketball games between the USC Trojans and the UCLA Bruins during John Wooden's era.
 The owner insisted the Lakers have a running game.
 After Jerry West had retired as Lakers head coach and the team had failed to recruit coach Jerry Tarkanian of the UNLV Runnin' Rebels, Buss hired Jack McKinney to install a running offense.

 In Buss' opinion, a theatrical atmosphere paired with the running game would excite the fans and strengthen the Lakers' home-court advantage.
 He wanted to create a Hollywood atmosphere that would be embraced by the Los Angeles culture even if it was hated by the rest of the country.
 Buss borrowed the term Showtime from The Horn to describe the Lakers' approach to basketball, and it was embraced by Lakers fans and the Los Angeles media.

 Buss was not afraid to spend money on players.
 In 1981, Abdul-Jabbar was the highest-paid player in the NBA at $870,000 a season when Buss signed Johnson to a 25-year $25 million contract.